 OUT RUN is a feature-length documentary that follows a trio of dynamic transgender women as they lead the only LGBT political party in the world on a historic quest to win Congressional seats in the Philippines.
 Campaigning in an intriguing culture where Catholicism dominates yet transgenders are unusually visible, candidate Bemz and her campaign leaders Santy and Bhuta face an enduring challenge.
 They must convince voters that transgenders are acceptable not just as hairstylists, beauty contestants, and sex workers, but also in the halls of Congress.
 Culminating on election day, their colorful story illustrates the emerging prominence of transgenders in the work towards global LGBT equality.

-OUT RUN is in post-production, and is slated to be completed in early 2015.
+OUT RUN is in post-production, and is slated to be completed in late 2015.

 Bemz Benedito runs for Congress as the primary nominee for Ladlad, the only LGBT political party in the world.
 A longtime activist, she is known in the community as Sinta Ng Pilipinong LGBT, or “The Beloved of LGBT Filipinos.”